 To learn more about social networks in China it’s right here!

 In a country where the print media is heavily controlled by the government, looking into E-PRs becomes the most logical solution for any foreign brand wishing to make a name for itself.
-Moreover, these media are increasingly used by individuals who buy less and less paper-based press.
+Moreover, these media are increasingly used by individuals who buy a less and less paper-based press.

 Here are some PRs you can target for your content: